What is intersex?

 What are some common types of intersexuality?

 There are many conditions that lead to intersex status.
 I have no interest in getting overly clinical and showing the sort of medical photographs of dehumanized children with their genitals exposed that are so common in discussions of intersex.
 We are people, not . . . bits for display.
-However, I'll do a quick run through of some of the most common flavors of intersex people, with physical description, in the name of education.
+However, I'll do a quick run through of some of the diagnoses given to intersex people, with physical description, in the name of education.

-People with Androgen insensitivity syndrome usually have a clitoris, labia, and partial vagina, with testes internally.
+People with Complete Androgen Insensitivity Syndrome usually have a clitoris, labia, and partial vagina, with testes internally.
 They develop breasts at puberty, but no periods.
-People with Partial androgen insensitivity syndrome are born with intermediate genital appearance and internal testes.
+People with Partial Androgen Insensitivity Syndrome are born with intermediate genital appearance and internal testes.

-People born with Congenital Adrenal Hyperplasia or CAH are born with a phallus, empty scrotum, a uterus, and ovaries.
+People born with Congenital Adrenal Hyperplasia or CAH are born with a phallus of average or small size, an empty scrotum, a uterus, and ovaries.
 At puberty, people with CAH will develop breasts and get a period.

 Hypospadias refers to a range of conditions in which a person has phallic tissue, but does not have the urethral opening at the tip.
 This can be a small displacement in an otherwise typical penis, or can occur with an intermediate genital appearance.